opennetworkinglab/aether-docs/developer/monitoring.rst

 deleted as soon as Grafana is restarted).
 To save the dashboard *permanently*, click the **Share Dashboard** icon next to the title and save its JSON to a file.
-Then add the file to the AMP submodule of OnRamp so that it will be deployed by Ansible:
+Then add the file to the AMP deployment content bundled with OnRamp so that it will be deployed by Ansible:

-* Change to directory ``aeher-onramp/deps/amp/roles/monitor-load/templates/``
+* Change to directory ``aether-onramp/deps/amp/roles/monitor-load/templates/``
 * Copy the dashboard JSON file to the ``dashboards/`` sub-directory
 * Edit ``kustomization.yaml`` and add the new dashboard JSON under ``configmapGenerator``